 In September 2005, this spirited entrepreneur, visionary leader, and heart-centered humanitarian lost everything she owned during Hurricane Katrina.
 She did not, however, suffer her indomitable spirit to help others.
 She moved across the country to San Francisco, Ca. and in 2006 formed Powerful Women International to support women worldwide in fulfilling their dreams.
 Inspired by this vision, Pam Terry joined PWI in 2007, and the two women along with a team of compassionate experts began to expand the mission and vision of PWI into several cities around the world.
 Over time, an even more significant idea emerged, andPowerful Women International Connections was born with the mission to collaborate with humanitarian women leaders.
 This organization connects, inspires, and encourages women leaders to make a positive impact in their communities and the world.
 Valeri believes that the key to making an impact in the world is to motivate and inspire people to focus on their innate gifts and talents and use those gifts and talents to create impactful change.

-“We often get stuck in our circumstances and never get to do the things we really want to do which is to build a legacy and leave a powerful legacy for our families, communities, and the world.
-If we focus on our innate gifts and talents that come natural to us and look at how we can make a difference with those gifts for others, we would be both fulfilled and make a positive impact on society.” ~ Valeri Bocage
+“Everyone has an innate path and purpose; however, due to our circumstances along the way, we don’t always fulfill our God-given path and purpose.
+Most of us only yearn to do so.
+We all have the capacity to impact and inspire, and, deep down, we all have a desire to do something bigger than ourselves.
+Many never get to do the things they want to do, which I believe is to build and leave a powerful legacy for our families, communities, and the world.
+If we focus on our innate gifts and talents that come naturally to us and look at how we can make a difference with those gifts, we would be both fulfilled and make a positive impact on society.” ~ Valeri Bocage